sirenescx/content-distribution-system/README.md

-# Content Distribution System as a Component of the Development of Social Mechanics in a Financial Application (Item Keeper Service)
+# Content Distribution System as a Component of the Development of Social Mechanics in a Financial Application

 ## Problem Statement
 The main objective of this project is to develop a platform for managing news compilations or feeds that allows to retrieve articles from various data sources and store them for later distribution.
 The developed backend system serves as a centralized hub where publishers, content creators and consumers can access, organize and efficiently distribute news content.